Lobularia - Sweet Alyssum: Sowing, Planting, and Growing

 - After two months, you can transplant them into pots or directly into the ground.

-A few ideas for plant combinations
+Here are a few ideas for plant combinations:

-In a rockery, a beautiful combination of Sweet Alyssum, ageratum, artemisia and aubrieta
+In a rockery, a beautiful combination of sweet alyssum, ageratum, artemisia, and aubrieta

 → Discover our most beautiful varieties of Sweet Alyssum in our online nursery.